 The parties are required to make the same disclosures regarding their assets, debts, income and expenses that are required in an adversarial divorce.

-Mediation proceedings are confidential.
-The parties sign a confidentiality agreement stating that all communications with the lawyer - mediator are privileged and are not admissible in court.
+Mediation proceedings conducted by a San Jose divorce lawyer are confidential.
+The parties sign a confidentiality agreement stating that all communications with the San Jose divorce lawyer - mediator are privileged and are not admissible in court.
 This means, for instance, that settlement offers made in mediation cannot be brought up in court if mediation fails and the case goes to trial.
 This allows both parties freedom to negotiate without risk that what they discuss will be used against them in trial.
 If mediation results in a written settlement agreement, however, that agreement will be filed in court and is not confidential.
 Tran & Wise, LLP can be hired as a mediator by both parties.
 The parties meet in the firm's San Jose office, rather than appearing in court.